Get Pre-Approved For Your Car Loan Apply Now

 Ready to embark on the Tesla adventure?
 Owning an electric car is a different experience than owning a gasoline-powered one, and many questions come along with it.
 One of the main reasons people shift from gasoline to electric, is reduced running costs.

 But how much does it really cost to run a Tesla, and perhaps more importantly, how long does it take?
-Here’s a quick rundown of charging costs and times when owning one of Elon Musk’s electric machines.
+Here’s a quick rundown of Tesla charging costs and times when owning one of Elon Musk’s electric machines.

 If you happen to be shopping for a new vehicle you can get pre-approved for your car loan online in minutes here.
 You'll get connected with a local dealer in your area who will show you all the vehicles you qualify for, including any electric models.